baiway/Python-lessons/lesson2/README.md

     print(f"The surface area of a sphere of radius {radius} cm is {surface_area} cm^2")
 ```

 **Task 8:** replace the repeat function calls in your answer to Task 7 with a loop, similar to the above example.
+We'll return to loops again in [Lesson 4](../lesson4).